-Launched in 2020, our Impact Platform, draws upon Apollo's deep experience across impact investment themes, including:
+Launched in 2020, our Impact Platform, draws upon Apollo's

+deep experience across impact investment themes, including:

-- Economic Opportunity: Businesses that provide financial inclusion or improve the quality of life for underserved individuals or communities. - Education: Businesses that improve access or quality of education. - Health, Safety, and Wellness: Businesses that address the fundamental physical needs of underserved individuals or communities, touching on key aspects of well-being. - Industry 4.0: Businesses that deploy innovation or technology to transform industries and communities by making them more sustainable. - Climate and Sustainability: Businesses that address the causes and ramifications of climate change and improve the sustainability of natural resources and ecosystems.
+- Education: Businesses that improve access or quality of education. - Health, Safety, and Wellness: Businesses that address the fundamental physical needs of underserved individuals or communities, touching on key aspects of well-being. - Industry 4.0: Businesses that deploy innovation or technology to transform industries and communities by making them more sustainable. - Climate and Sustainability: Businesses that address the causes and ramifications of climate change and improve the sustainability of natural resources and ecosystems.

 Our Impact Platform seeks to build upon the key foundations of impact investing and, as a result, has supported and adopted third-party frameworks such as the UN SDGs.
-The Impact Management Project's Five Dimensions of Impact, codified in 2018, forms the basis of intensive impact underwriting undertaken at each investment in partnership with an industryleading impact advisor.
+The Impact Management Project's Five Dimensions of Impact, codified in 2018, forms the basis of intensive impact underwriting undertaken at each investment in partnership with an industry-leading impact advisor.
 Additionally, Apollo is a signatory to the Operating Principles of Impact Management, which further codifies industry best practices.